Martijn van Mensvoort - © Hand Research

 NOTICE: Ozgen described that the occurrence of one or some of these abnormalities says nothing, but from an accumulation of 4 physical defects or more there appears to be a strong link with autism.
 No details appear to be available yet for the significance of certain combinations of MPA's.
 The presence of one single MPA should NOT be recognized as a 'significant' symptom of autism - because MPA's can sometimes also be found in persons who do not have autism!!

-How surprizing is this research result on the 'curved' pinky finger really?
+But one might wonder: how surprizing is Ozygen's result on the 'curved' pinky finger in autism really?

-And last but not least: one can notice here that the relationship between the 5th finger and autism, should be valued in perspective with the DIGIT RATIO evidence presented by UK psychologist John T. Manning:
+And last but not least: one can also notice here that it might be wise to evaluate the relationship between the 5th finger and autism in perspective with the 2D:4D digit ratio, because evidence presented by UK psychologist John T. Manning shows:

 Autism is frequently featured with a 'low 2D:4D digit ratio' [= the ratio between the full length of the index finger (= 2th finger) & the full length of the ring finger (= 4th finger)].